orientechnologies/orientdb-labs/Security-Config.md

 ### OServerConfigAuthenticator
 *OServerConfigAuthenticator* utilizes the <users> element in the orientdb-server-config.xml file and permits its list of server users to be used for authentication and authorization of resources.
 Beyond "name", "class", and "enabled", *OServerConfigAuthenticator* requires no additional properties.

-The full classpath for the "class" property is "com.orientechnologies.security.authenticator.OServerConfigAuthenticator".
+The full classpath for the "class" property is "com.orientechnologies.orient.server.security.authenticator.OServerConfigAuthenticator".

 ### OKerberosAuthenticator